Motorist are reminded that the maximum speed limit in the city is 50km/h on all streets and 20km/h on lanes unless otherwise posted.

 Walkways are also delineated with a white edge line, have an average width of 1m to 1.5m, and are marked with a pedestrian stencil symbol.
 Motorist are reminded not to drive, stop or park on a walkway.
 You may cross a walkway edge line to turn into or out of a driveway.

 Intersection Safety Camera Program was initiated British Columbia in 2000.
-There are 120 sites throughout the Province, 4 of them in the City of Kamloops.
-This program has been proven to reduce the accidents.
+There are 120 sites throughout the Province, four of them in the City of Kamloops.
+This program has been proven to reduce accidents.
 The management of the program and the operation of the cameras, deployment, rotation and ticket processing is all done by the provincial RCMP Integrated Traffic Camera Unit.

 Red Light Cameras are installed at the intersections of Columbia Street and Summit Drive, Summit Drive and Notre Dame Drive, Fortune Drive and Nelson Avenue, and Victoria Street and 10th Avenue.